-AcctVantage’s Definitive Recipe for Successful ERP Implementation
+AcctVantage’s Roadmap to Successful ERP System Implementation

 Alright, vocab first: it’s an “ERP implementation,” not an “ERP installation.”
 And that’s not just semantics; it’s an important distinction.